Practice standards and professional guidelines

 Interim guidance from the College provides information to express or clarify the College’s view on a particular matter.
 It is intended as guidance for registrants in areas where research and current practice are evolving or changing rapidly, the implementation of processes and procedures may be premature, or it is timely to communicate the College’s stance on an issue before a practice standard or professional guideline is developed.

 Are you a registrant looking for guidance on how to apply relevant standards and guidelines?
-Book an appointment with a registrant support coach.
+Learn more about registrant support coaching.